Digital Twins: McKean-Pontryagin Control for Partially Observed Physical Twins: Mathematical Background

 \section{Mathematical Background}

 In this paper, we assume that the physical twin is represented by (\ref{eq:FSDE}) for given controls $U_t$.
-It is important to keep in mind that the initial state $X_0 = X_0^\dagger$ of the physical twin (\ref{eq:FSDE}) is unknown as well as the specific realisation of the Brownian motion $B_t = B_t^\dagger$, which lead to time evolving states $X_t = X_t^\dagger$, $t\ge 0$, of the physical twin.
-We use $\dagger$ in order to distinguish this physical realisation from realisations obtained from a digital twin.
+It is important to keep in mind that the initial state $X_0 = X_0^\dagger$ of the physical twin (\ref{eq:FSDE}) is unknown, as well as the specific realization of the Brownian motion $B_t = B_t^\dagger$, which leads to evolving states $X_t = X_t^\dagger$ in time $t\ge 0$ of the physical twin.
+We use $\dagger$ to distinguish this physical realization from realizations obtained from a digital twin.

 In the following two subsections, we first describe how the ensemble Kalman filter can be used to adjust a digital twin to the available data (\ref{eq:obs}).
-We then summarise the standard stochastic optimal control problem under the assumption that the physical twin can be fully observed.
+We then summarize the standard stochastic optimal control problem under the assumption that the physical twin can be fully observed.
 Both aspects will later be combined to address the control problem for partially observed physical twins.